axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 ### Acknowledgement tracking strategies

-As mentioned some APIs will provide simple others somewhat more complex ways to track messages that are processed.
-There are three strategies within syslog-ng to cope with them.
+Some APIs provide simple, while others provide more complex ways to track messages that are processed. {{% param "product.name" %}} provides the following strategies to cope with them.

-- instant tracking (`InstantAckTracker`): messages are considered delivered as soon as our destination driver (or the disk based queue) acknowledges them.
+- Instant tracking (`InstantAckTracker`): Messages are considered delivered as soon as the destination driver (or the disk-buffer) acknowledges them.
 Out-of-order deliveries are reported as they happen, so an earlier message may be acknowledged later than a message originally encountered later in the source stream.

-- consecutive tracking (`ConsecutiveAckTracker`): messages are assumed to form a stream and the bookmark to be a position in that stream.
+- Consecutive tracking (`ConsecutiveAckTracker`): Messages are assumed to form a stream and the bookmark is a position in that stream.
 Unordered deliveries are properly handled by only acknowledging messages that were delivered in order.
-If an unordered delivery happens, the tracker waits for the sequence to fill up, e.g. waits all preceeding messages to be delivered as well.
+If unordered delivery happens, the tracker waits for the sequence to fill up, that is, it waits for all preceeding messages to be delivered as well.

-- batched tracking (`BatchedAckTracker`): messages are assumed to be independent, not forming a sequence of events.
+- Batched tracking (`BatchedAckTracker`): Messages are assumed to be independent, not forming a sequence of events.
 Each message is individually tracked, the source driver has the means to get delivery notifications of each and every message independently.
 The acknowledgements are accumulated until a timeout happens, at which point they get reported as a single batch.

-You can initialize your ack_tracker in the `init` method, like this:
+You can initialize your `ack_tracker` in the `init` method, like this:

 ```python
 class MyFetcher(LogFetcher):